Brian-Pho/Textbook-Notes/about.md

 Hello and welcome to the CR4-DL (Cradle).
 On this site you'll find my notes from

+- books I've enjoyed,
-- the university courses that I've taken,
+- university courses I've taken,
-- papers that I've found interesting, and
+- papers I've found interesting, and
-- textbooks that I've read.
+- textbooks I've read.

 ---